-PLAN: This is a low-level language on ICL 1900 and 2903 Series computers and offers continuity to users of those machines who have installed an ME29.
+PLAN: This is a low-level language which is available on ICL 1900 and 2903 Series computers and offers continuity to users of those machines who have installed an ME29.

-DATABASE MANAGEMENT: ICL's ME29 offers a comprehensive range of data management facilities supporting the creation, processing, and administration of sophisticated data bases.
+DATA BASE MANAGEMENT: ICL's ME29 offers a comprehensive range of data management facilities supporting the creation, processing, and administration of sophisticated data bases.

-IDMS: The ME29 supports Cullinet's Integrated Database Management System (IDMS).
+IDMS: The ME29 supports Cullinane's Integrated Database Management System (IDMS).
 In addition to IDMS, the ME29 also supports a simplified data base system, TME-RAPID.
 This is based on IDMS and is designed for entry-level users wishing to gain experience in data base techniques.